serghiou/best-of-data-science/best-of-r.md

 **[Introduction to Econometrics with R.](https://www.econometrics-with-r.org/index.html)** Book.
 A fantastic book illustrating how to use econometric approaches to analyse data using R. It illustrates how to use R to appropriately run and interpret multivariable regressions, instrumental variables, time series regression, average treatment effects, etc.

+**[R for Health Data Science](https://argoshare.is.ed.ac.uk/healthyr_book/)** Book.
+A great introduction to using R for clinical data science.
+The two authors are very experienced in teaching R and have their own course.

 ***